tomoyoshki/HFT-strategies/docs/report.md

 Our project aims to:

 - Develop alogrithmic trading strategies using nano-second accurate data, and
-- Automate the process of downloading and parsing exchange source data, backtesting our algorithms on these data, and generating result figures and analysis.
+- Generate figures and anlaysize our strategy performance.

 We further break down our project into four sections: data retrival and parsing, strategy development, and analysis

 1. Data Retrival and Parsing:

-   The main market data sources for this project are Alpaca, NASDAQ, and IEX.
-We have developed parsing scripts for Alpaca and NASDAQ TotalView-ITCH 5.0
+   The main market data sources for this project is IEX.
+We adopted professor Lariviere's IEX data downloader and parser for the project.

 2. Strategy Development: